Pregnancy is a time when many dramatic changes are known to occur in a woman’s body, both with respect to anatomy and its function.

-Pregnancy is also a time when a new life is being nourished within the woman’s body which includes the normal development of fetal organs.
+Pregnancy is also a time when a new life is being nourished within the woman’s body, which includes the normal development of fetal organs.
 In every case, the nutrients for this enormous expenditure of energy and for the formation of one or more new individuals from scratch come solely from the mother.

-For these reasons, pregnant women must be taught and encouraged to have a balanced and palatable diet, with necessary supplementation of whichever nutrients are likely to be lacking.
+For these reasons, pregnant women must be taught and encouraged to have a balanced and palatable diet, with necessary supplementation of whichever nutrients they are likely to be lacking.

 Image Credit: Picturepartners / Shutterstock

-Smoked fish and delicatessen meats also feature on this list.
-Such foods should be heated to 74 0 C or 165 F before consumption.
-This is due to the involvement of such foods in listeria outbreaks.
-Listeriosis is about 20 times more prevalent among pregnant women.
+Smoked fish and delicatessen meats, for example, should be heated to 74 ºC (165 ºF) before consumption.
+This is due to the potential involvement of these food products in listeria outbreaks.
+In fact, listeriosis is about 20 times more prevalent among pregnant women.

 The pregnancy may thus terminate in spontaneous miscarriage, stillbirths, preterm labor, and neonatal sepsis, though the risk may be reduced by treating the mother with a broad-spectrum antibiotic.

-Raw and unpasteurized eggs are often used in baking and in salad dressings, ice creams and other sweet desserts.
+Raw and unpasteurized eggs are often used in baking, salad dressings, ice creams, and other sweet desserts.
 However, raw eggs are a major route of Salmonella transmission, which can cause food poisoning.

-Culture of Salmonella bacteria.
-3D illustration.
 Image Credit: Tatiana Shepeleva / Shutterstock

-All seafood should be flash frozen or cooked thoroughly.
-High mercury content is found in species such as tuna and shellfish, and therefore alternatives such as salmon, shrimp and crab may be chosen for regular consumption.
+All seafood should be flash-frozen or cooked thoroughly.
+High mercury content is found in species such as tuna and shellfish; therefore, alternatives such as salmon, shrimp, and crab may be chosen for regular consumption in pregnant women.

 Dietary supplements other than prenatal vitamins should be avoided, on the whole.
-The dose taken should also be what is recommended by the healthcare provider, because high doses of the fat-soluble vitamins A, D, E and K could be toxic to both the mother and the fetus.
+The dose taken should also be what is recommended by the healthcare provider, as high doses of the fat-soluble vitamins A, D, E, and K could be toxic to both the mother and the fetus.
 Herbal supplements are unregulated, meaning that their content and manufacturing practices are not known.
 Some may contain caffeine, which is better avoided.